christopherohit/Web_Present_Project_ROR/README.md

 ## The Projects :art:

-The bulk of my projects section is made up of web application I made at Le Wagon Tokyo.
+The bulk of my projects section is made up of web application.

-<h3>Thanks for reading and enjoy the portfolio! :shipit:</h3>
+<h3>Thanks for reading and enjoy :shipit:</h3>

 # Web_Present_Project_ROR